just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Abstraction-Inside-the-CPU-optional.rst

     :random:
     :practice: T
     :answer_a: 0
     :feedback_a: Yes, the correct answer is 0.
-This would be an example of an <b>overflow error</b>.
+This would be an example of an <b><span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span></b>.
 But it would not crash the machine.
     :answer_b: 255
     :feedback_b: No. You would get 255 if you added 0 to 255.
     :answer_c: 256
     :feedback_c: No.  The value 256 cannot be represented at all in 8 bits.
 In 8 bits you can represent 256 different values, ranging from 00000000 to 11111111,  decimal 0 to decimal 255.
     :answer_d: No value.
 The machine would crash.
-    :feedback_d: No.  Adding 1 to 255 in 8 bits causes an overflow error, but it would not crash the machine.
+    :feedback_d: No.  Adding 1 to 255 in 8 bits causes an <span class="hover vocab yui-wk-div" data-id='overflow error'>overflow error</span>, but it would not crash the machine.
     :correct: a

     What's the Output?Our 4-bit computer uses 8-bit bytes to represent its data.
 An 8-bit byte can store values ranging from 0 to 255 -- i.e., 00000000 to 11111111.
 What do you suppose would happen if you added 1 to 11111111?To help answer this question, you might want to use the 4-bit simulator to write a little machine language program to see what happens.
 By default, the 4-bit computer adds the values in locations 1000 and 1001 and prints the sum.
 So here is how you would set up the machine to add 11111111 and 00000001:Put the value 11111111 (decimal 255) in memory location 1000.Put the value 00000001 (decimal 1) in memory location 1001.Run the program and observe the output.What decimal value do you get when you add binary 1 to binary 11111111?